talefe/notes/README.md

 ##### 2.1.
 Project structure

 This project structure is just a bunch of directories mimicking the structure we have on our slides.
 Each **module** has an _index.md_ linking to all the docs for that particular module.
-Each **directory for a specific subject** has the same structure:
+Each **dxxirectory for a specific subject** has the same structure:

 * an md file, which is basically the doc file
 * a directory resources with two sub-directories (images and videos), where all the resources needed for the doc file should be